New on the blogHave a look at my latest posts

 A linen table runner, a plain white vase with hydrangeas or meadow flowers, plus a stack of magazines and a candle in beige.
 Done.

-In the buffet, swap whatever looks like winter for something light: white jugs, a carafe of water with a few limes in it, blue-and-white tins, a few stems of lavender in an earthenware jug.
+In the dresser, swap whatever looks like winter for something bright: white jugs, a carafe of water with a few limes in it, a blue-and-white tin, a few stems of lavender in a clay jug.
 That’s it.

-Buffet cabinet in summer setup with light jugs and tins
+Dresser in summer setup with bright jugs and tins

-Summer reading corner with wicker armchair and wooden heart
+Summer reading corner with a wicker armchair and wooden heart

 The summer reading corner

-A striped blanket (happily just tossed down), a cold lemonade on the side table, a shell or a porthole next to it – and the corner instantly feels like a holiday.
+A striped blanket (happily just thrown down), a cold lemonade on the little side table, a shell or a porthole beside it – and the corner instantly feels like a holiday.

 Beach chair with fresh cushions for the start of summer